Cooling Centres are open from 10 am-10 pm beginning on Saturday, June 7 until further notice. See details below for more information.

 - Eileen Dailly Leisure Pool & Fitness Centre (240 Willingdon Ave)

-Did you know?
-You can also go to any public City facility during operating hours to find relief from the heat.
+You can also find relief from the heat at any public City facility during operating hours.
 This includes all recreation centres, libraries, Shadbolt Centre for the Arts, Burnaby Village Museum and City Hall.
+Many Burnaby parks offer shade and green spaces where temperatures can be lower than homes without air conditioning.

 An interactive map shows cooling features in parks, including outdoor pools, spray parks, water fountains, misting stations and shade structures.